Contributed by Canopy Cove

 We are a licensed rehabilitative provider accredited by the Commission on Accreditation of Rehabilitation Facilities.
 Trusted and recommended by doctors and therapists throughout the country, our program provides clients with clinical excellence and compassionate care.

-As one of the most experienced Eating Disorder Centers in the nation, we’ve developed a highly effective program that incorporates solid evidence-based therapies which have been shown to increase recovery rates.
+As one of the most experienced Eating Disorder Centers in the nation, we’ve developed a highly effective program that incorporates solid evidence-based therapies that have been shown to increase recovery rates.

 - Each person we treat receives a customized treatment plan tailored to their specific needs.